-Auto Flash is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Auto Flash is compatible with Snow Leopard (10.6) and later.

 Auto Flash supports Latin, Japanese, Spanish, French, German, Greek, Korean, Cirillic, Hebrew, Russian, Afrikaans, Polish, etc. characters.
 Fonts for these characters are installed in the operating system unless you did not include them in the install or you removed them later.

 Click here to see Flash Cards II, a flash card utility which supports long narrative questions and answers.